"Hilom na kaayo ang baboy, basin nasakit." (The pig is very quiet, it might be sick.)

 1. Loss of appetite

 Possible causes: fever (from almost any infection), dental problems, digestive issues, heat stress, or internal parasites.
+In Visayas and Mindanao, heat stress is underdiagnosed because farmers assume pigs can handle the climate.
+They can, but not without adequate water access and shade.

 2. Changes in behavior